mnmlstc/core/docs/any.rst

    :inherits: std::bad_cast

-   This is the exception thrown when :cpp:func:`core::any_cast` fails.
+   This is the exception thrown when :func:`any_cast` fails.
    It inherits from ``std::bad_cast``.

    .. function:: char const* what () const noexcept

       Returns the string "bad any cast".
 At some point in the future a more descriptive error may be given.

 .. class:: any